Dealing with the confusion and uncertainty after an injury can add even more frustration to an already overwhelming situation.

 The amount of compensation that a person receives upon winning a personal injury case varies.
-Compensation is determined based on the losses and expenses a victim has suffered, such as how much their medical bills were, will there be future expenses, has their quality of living decreased, did they lose wages due to missing work, and more.
-As such, it’s impossible to know how much compensation you will receive.
-However, by speaking with an experience personal injury attorney, you may be able to get a better understanding of the amount of compensation you should seek.
+Compensation is determined based on the losses and expenses a victim has suffered.
+Medical bill costs, future expenses, lost wates, and whether or not quality of life has been impacted all determine compensation.
+By speaking with one of our experienced attorneys, you’ll have a better understanding of the amount of compensation you should expect.

-The length of time that it takes for an individual claim to reach completion varies from claim to claim.
+It can vary from claim to claim.
 For instance, a case in which a defendant argues against the claims, stating he or she is not responsible, will likely take much longer than when a defendant is willing to settle.
 Additionally, the need to investigate the claim, look for witnesses, and other legal processes will vary in length from case to case.
-The best way to get an estimate of how long your case could take is to speak with a legal professional.
+The best way to get an estimate of how long your case could take is to speak with one of our legal professionals.

-Because we count on the responsibility and dutifulness of school teachers and administrators to ensure our children’s safety, it’s fully understandable that you’re upset and want compensation if your child suffers injury at school.
-You may be able to file a personal injury claim against the school, a particular teacher, or even a supervisor if that person was negligent in watching your child or allowed unsafe activities to occur, resulting in your child’s injury.
+Because we count on the responsibility and dutifulness of school teachers and administrators to ensure our children’s safety, it’s reasonable to expect compensation if your child suffers injury at school.
+You may be able to file a personal injury claim against the school, a particular teacher, or even a supervisor if that person was negligent in watching your child or allowed unsafe activities to occur resulting in your child’s injury.

-Though it may seem easier to simply pay for your injury costs if you have the financial security to do so, you shouldn’t have to if another person was responsible for causing your injury or illness.
-If another person has been the cause of a serious or even minor injury and you’ve incurred financial costs because of it, then that person should be held accountable for his or her actions.
+If someone else caused your injury, you shouldn’t have to!
+It may seem easier to pay for your injury costs if you have the ability to do so, but if someone else was responsible for causing your injury or illness, no matter how minor, then that person should be held accountable for his or her actions.
 The costs of a personal injury can be enormous, not to mention the long-term harm they can cause.

 While both the Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) programs provide financial support for individuals suffering from disabilities, the eligibility requirements for these programs vary considerably.
 SSDI eligibility is generally dependent on the disabled individual’s prior work experience, with certain exceptions, while SSI eligibility is typically tied to an individual’s financial status, as it is intended to provide support for low-income individuals and families who also have disabilities.

 Unlike many states, Texas law does not confer strict liability on pet owners if their pet bites someone else.
-However, it is nevertheless often possible for those who have been the victims of a dog bite or other animal attack to seek compensation for the injuries and losses they have suffered.
-An experienced attorney can help you more fully understand whether or not you may have a claim under Texas law.
+However, it is often possible for those who have been the victims of a dog bite or other animal attack to seek compensation for the injuries and losses they have suffered.
+One of our experienced attorneys can help you more fully understand whether or not you may have a claim under Texas law.